DaveBenham/VenomModules/doc/Sequencers.md

 ## LINEAR MERGE
 ![Linear Merge module image](LinearMerge.png)
+Merge multiple sets of monophonic gate/CV pairs into a single monophonic stream of gates with associated CV.
+This can be useful for extracting a single melodic line from multiple sources.

+The GATE output is the logical OR of all Gate inputs.
+If the CLOCK input is not patched, then each Gate input is a simple Schmitt trigger that goes high above 2V and low below 0.2V.

+If the CLOCK input is patched, then the Gate transitions are restricted to when the Clock transitions to high.
+In other words, the Gates function as Sample & Hold inputs.
+Each time the Clock transitions to high (another Schmitt trigger) the current state of the Gate is sampled and held until the next Clock high transition.
+This is useful for obtaining output Gates that are synced to a timing grid.

+The interesting function of the module is how it selects what CV output to produce.

+Each CV input is associated with the Gate at the same vertical level.

+The top square button controls how frequently the CV output is updated.
+- **S&H (Sample & Hold)** - The output CV is sampled when the output Gate transitions to high, and then held until the next output Gate high transition.
+- **T&H (Track & Hold)** - The output CV is continuously updated while the output Gate remains high, and then maintains its last value while the output Gate is low.

+The bottom square button controls how the output CV value is selected from among all the CV inputs.
+A given CV input is only eligible for selection if the corresponding Gate input is in a high state.
+- **First** - The first eligible CV is selected, ordered from top to bottom.
+- **Last** - The last eligible CV is selected, ordered from top to bottom.
+- **Min (Minimum)** - The minimum eligible CV value is selected.
+- **Max (Maximum)** - The maximum eligible CV value is selected.
+- **Avg (Average)** - The output CV is the average of all eligible CV inputs.
+- **Sum** - The output CV is the sum of all eligible CV inputs.

+Additional CV channels may be added by placing one or more [Linear Merge Expander](#linear-merge-expander) modules to the right of Linear Merge.
+There is an "Add CV expander" context menu option available.
+There is no limit to the number of expanders that can be added.

+[Venom Themes](/README.md#themes), [Custom Names](/README.md#custom-names), and [Parameter Locks and Custom Defaults](/README.md#parameter-locks-and-custom-defaults) are available via standard Venom context menus.

+If Linear Merge is bypassed, then all outputs are constant monophonic 0V.

 [Sequencers top](#sequencers) | [Venom top](/README.md#venom)

 ## LINEAR MERGE EXPANDER
 ![Linear Merge Expander module image](LinearMergeExpander.png)
+Adds another channel of CV to [Linear Merge](#linear-merge).
+The expander must be placed to the right of a parent Linear Merge.
+The upper left LED light glows yellow if the expander is successfully paired with a parent Linear Merge.

+The CV controls, inputs, and outputs behave identically to Linear Merge with one exception.
+The bottom square CV selector button has an extra **Prev (Previous)** option, meaning the expander selects from the same position as the CV selector to its left.

+The expander CV output is constant monophonic 0V if either the expander or its parent Linear Merge is bypassed.

 [Sequencers top](#sequencers) | [Venom top](/README.md#venom)